Ecological Storytelling & Wellbeing

 OVERVIEW

 Storytelling is the most fundamental form of human communication; it is central to how we engage with the world.
-And this ECOLOGICAL STORYTELLING project is a creative approach to cultivating insight and resilience for engaging with a world in a time of ecological crisis.
+And this ECOLOGICAL STORYTELLING & WELLBEING project is a creative approach to cultivating creativity, insight and resilience for engaging with a world in a time of ecological crisis.

-ECOLOGICAL STORYTELLING draws on creative, experiential and reflective frameworks to tell a New Story based on a regenerative ecological worldview.
+ECOLOGICAL STORYTELLING & WELLBEING draws on creative, interactive and experiential approaches to tell a New Story based on a regenerative ecological worldview.

-Plus it offers critical storytelling tools for engaging with the central narratives of the degenerative, mechanistic, anthropocentric worldview of the current, dominant Old Story.
+Plus it offers critical creativity and storytelling tools for engaging with the central narratives of what cultural historian Thomas Berry described as the Old Story; based on a degenerative, anthropocentric (human-centric) mindset.

 3 PARALLEL STRANDS

-This ECOLOGICAL STORYTELLING project is developing through 3 parallel and interdependent strands:
+This project is developing through 3 parallel and interdependent strands including:

 • Engagement in Communities of Practice